sabest2022/stripePayment/readme.md

 Replace your_stripe_secret_key, your_jwt_secret and your_stripe_endpoint_secret_key with your actual Stripe and JWT keys.

 Running the App:
-In the server directory, run the following command:
+In the server directory, run the following command:bash Copy code: npm start

-bash
-Copy code:
-npm start
 This will start the server.
-Open a web browser and navigate to http://localhost:5173 to access the app.

 Running the Client:
 Once you've installed all the dependencies, you can start the client-side application using the following command: cd Client npm run dev

+Open a web browser and navigate to http://localhost:5173 to access the app.

 Webhooks:
 This application listens to Stripe webhooks for events such as successful payments.
 Set up Stripe CLI to forward events to localhost: stripe listen --forward-to localhost:3000/webhook